ArtsConnection's Framework for...

 First Third of the Residency – Community Building through art experiences, getting to know each other & the art form, Learning Artistic Toolbox skills, Reflection meeting with collaborating teachers.

 Second Third of Residency – Deepening artistic skills, utilizing them in artistic practice.
-Collaboratively developing goal/aim final sharing together as a community, Peer feedback, small group work, choicemaking, reflection.
+Collaboratively developing goal/aim final sharing together as a community, Peer feedback, small group work, choice making, reflection.
 Reflection meeting with collaborating teachers

 Final Third of Residency – Hone in, finalizing, continuing to deepen art making.
 Create towards final collaboratively decided goals/sharing experience